 In order to differentiate between Tokenized Securities and Utility Tokens, there is a distinction, these tokens have to go through a test known as Howey Test where a series of questions are being created by the SEC (Securities and Exchange Commision) of the United States which determines the jurisdiction and validation process of a transaction.

-Asset-Backed tokens represent a token which is backed up by a collateral(asset), these type of tokens’ value depend upon the underlying asset is backed up with.
+Asset-Backed tokens represent a digital token which is backed up by a collateral(asset), these type of tokens’ value depend upon the underlying asset is backed up with.

 For example, a cryptocurrency which goes by the name Tether is backed up by 1 USD, the value of tether also fluctuates around a dollar, so here Tether is backed up by a collateral which is the USD.